NEFSC/READ-SSB-Lee-WorkingEfficiently/README.md

 # Other repositories
 1. All sorts of information about the [NEFSC Oracle databases](https://github.com/NEFSC/READ-SSB-Lee-metadata).
 2. [A project template](https://github.com/NEFSC/READ-SSB-Lee-project-template) , full of fun stuff to get your project started on the right foot.
-3. [Instructions](https://github.com/NEFSC/READ-SSB-Lee-project-template-instructions) for using and customizing said template
 4. Information about setting up github and extracting oracle data on the [servers](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers)
 5. Some code to run [R on the NEFSC Servers](https://github.com/NEFSC/READ-SSB-Lee-Ronthenetwork).
 6. A scraper for the  [NMFS foreign trade website](https://github.com/cameronspeir/NOAA-Foreign-Fishery-Trade-Data-API).